RoboSparrow/IsomerHeightMap/readme.md

 ### Events ###

+On completion each main function fires a DOM event, attached to `this.canvas`.
+`IHM-Image-Finished`: fired when *this.image()* has finished loading the image data.
 `IHM-Render-Finished`: fired when *this.render()* has finished rendering the grid from imagedata.
 `IHM-Display-Finished`: fired when *this.heightmap()* has finished with drawing to the canvas.